Captain’s log, stardate 20180720

 While you’re pondering these questions, I’ll cut to the chase:

 Sharing a comprehensive list of your capabilities in your marketing is ineffective and lazy.
-You’re placing the burden of connecting the dot on your potential clients.
+You’re placing the burden of “connecting the dots” on your potential clients.
 It’s an amateur move.

 Take the time to understand your ideal buyer and then focus your marketing on the one thing they need most right now.